-One thing I’ve learnt over time is that whether it’s short term trading on Betfair or long term investing in financial markets being a contrarian seems to be a very, very effective strategy.
+I’ve learnt over time that whether it’s short-term trading on Betfair or long-term investing in financial markets, being a contrarian seems to be a very effective strategy.

 Why does contrarian behaviour work?

-Over the years I’ve spent a lot of time looking at psychology and its impact on decision-making and it’s proved a fascinating subject.
-I’ve immersed myself in as much material as I can find, all in the quest of really trying to understand how people make decisions.
+Over the years, I’ve spent a lot of time looking at psychology and its impact on decision-making, and it’s proved a fascinating subject.
+I’ve immersed myself in as much material as possible, all in the quest to understand how people make decisions.

 It’s a complex subject, but to be short, being contrarian works because people tend to look to others to validate their decision.
-This tends to be in the context of a social circle but in trading, it’s often the market.
+This tends to be in the context of a social circle, but it’s often the market in trading.

 It all dates back to how we were built and evolved.
-There is an evolutionary need and desire to be accepted by a group, that’s how we succeeded and got to where we are.
-Unfortunately, our lifestyles have evolved much faster than the brain in which we navigate it.
+There is an evolutionary need and desire to be accepted by a group; that’s how we succeeded and got to where we are.
+Unfortunately, our lifestyles have evolved much faster than the brain in which we navigate the world.
 So that is where there is a disconnect.

 Learning to be unpopular

 I see these patterns recurring ALL the time in many different markets.
 I can’t stress enough how many biases you see when you realise this.
-But of course just being contrarian just isn’t good enough to turn a profit, why?
+But of course, just being a contrarian just isn’t good enough to turn a profit; why?

-Imagine you see a crowd running in one direction, they could actually be running from a threat.
+Imagine seeing a crowd running in one direction; they could be running from a threat.
 So just being a contrarian could lead you into a trap.
 The best way of avoiding a trap is to research, prepare and wait for an opportunity.
-You are under no obligation to take an opportunity, so wait for one that you are sure about.
+You are not obligated to take an opportunity, so wait for the one you are sure about.

-Sports markets have a tendency to revert to mean as all prices are related.
-So if something is backed heavily is can’t go on forever as value is created on other runners encouraging backing there.
-If other runners are backed then it’s unlikely the favourite will continue to be backed.
+Sports markets tend to revert to mean as all prices are related.
+So if something is backed heavily, it can’t go on forever as value is created on other runners encouraging backing there.
+If other runners are backed, the favourite will unlikely continue to be backed.
 There can often be other factors as well; watch some videos I have done on this type of thing.

-But the ability to act in a contrarian manner really arrived to me via financial markets.
+The ability to act in a contrarian manner really arrived to me via financial markets.
 It’s the core of a value investing strategy.
-The stock market tends to overreact in either direction on a frequent basis.
+The stock market tends to overreact in either direction frequently.